-Mr. Dullum was selected to serve as a director on our Board and nominated to serve another directorship term due to his more than thirty years of experience in various areas of the investment industry as well as his past service on our Board of Directors since August 2003.
+Mr. Outland was selected to serve as an independent director on our Board and nominated to serve another directorship term due to his more than twenty years of experience in the real estate and mortgage industry as well as his past service on our Board since December 2003.